bhaskarsuper9000/lcd/README.md

 This project is a simple scroller written using Java 2D that emulates an LED grid

 #Instructions
-Just double click the jar file to see the bright colors of Diwali!
+Just double click the /exec/Diwali.jar file to see the bright colors of Diwali!

 #Developers
 $> ./backup/exec.sh